guptamitesh/JSkills/README.md

 Usage
 -----

-Install this package to your local Maven repository

-    mvn install

-and define the dependency in your project as following
+Add the dependency to your Maven file:

 ```XML
 <dependency>